Tommy White (baseball): Professional career

 The Oakland Athletics drafted White with the first pick of the second round (40th overall) in the 2024 Major League Baseball draft.
 On July 23, 2024, White signed with the Athletics for a $3 million signing bonus.

 White was assigned to the Stockton Ports of the Single-A California League to begin his professional career.
-Over 25 games, he hit .224 with two home runs and 14 RBIs.
+Over 25 games, he hit .224 with two home runs and 14 RBI.
 To open the 2025 season, White was assigned to the Lansing Lugnuts of the High-A Midwest League.
 In July, he was promoted to the Midland RockHounds of the Double-A Texas League.
 He was selected to represent the Athletics (alongside Gage Jump) at the 2025 All-Star Futures Game at Truist Park.

+White began the 2026 season with the Midland RockHounds before being promoted to the Triple-A Las Vegas Aviators in April.
+Between the two affiliates, he slashed .303/.353/.465 with 10 home runs and 64 RBI in 76 games.
+On July 17, 2026, White was selected to the Athletics' 40-man roster and promoted to the major leagues for the first time.
+On August 16, White hit his first career home run off of Peyton Gray of the Texas Rangers.